 Of course!!
 There are actually more things to be grateful for when you're older.
 You may have a family to be grateful for, a job, friends who you hang out with a lot.
 Or you can be grateful for living a healthy life, because that's a really important thing to be grateful for!
 Be grateful for the people around you.
 Older people generally have more time on their hands of they don't have a job, so take out a pen and a piece of paper and take 5 minutes out of your day to be grateful for each and every small and big thing.
 There's a huge list of things to be grateful for in any time of your life!!!

-- What is the hardest thing to be grateful for?
+- What is the simplest thing you are grateful for?

-- I wish you always find something to be grateful for in life.
-What is it these days?
+- How do you find something to be grateful for on a bad day?